alabamenhu/Intl-CLDR/README.md

    there are probably more options than necessary.
 Defaults to False.

 # Version History
+  * 0.3.0
+    * Added support for formatting numbers of all types in the CLDR except for currency.
+    * Added preliminary support for finding localized numbers in grammars.
   * 0.2.1
-  * Added support for Ge'ez numerals.
+    * Added preliminary support for Ge'ez numerals.
-  * Added support for Roman numerals.
+    * Added preliminary support for Roman numerals.
   * 0.2.0
     * Added support for cardinal plural count.
       * Ordinal *should* be working but there's a bug somewhere